 Are you a health professional?
-Most of us were trained how to think about health problems based on the pre-neuroscience paradigms.
+Most of us were trained to think about health problems based on pre-neuroscience paradigms.
 We looked past the neural circuits in the emotional brain that control our physiology and thought in terms of problems and differential diagnoses.

-Yet the new neuroscience-based health care is radically different, and based on neurophysiology.
+Yet the new neuroscience-based healthcare is radically different and based on neurophysiology.
 The treatment involves learning how to shut off errant wires that cause problems, and, with more training, how to reconsolidate harmful wires into healing wires.
 This is self-directed, targeted neuroplasticity, the science and practice of updating the very wires that are the modifiable root cause of most health problems.

 It's a simple question